 My freshman year of college I bought a pair of tall Frye riding boots that quickly became the star of my fall and winter wardrobe for the next six years.
 I wore them so often that I had to have them resoled twice.
 But when I pulled them out of the back of my closet recently during a major wardrobe overhaul, I found myself wondering if I could still pull off my once beloved knee-high boots without looking dated.
-So, to Pinterest I headed to find all the knee-high boot outfits a gal could dream of that are also fresh, modern and 2020-level chic.
-Below, ten gorgeous ensembles that are easy and fashion forward, all featuring our favorite fall knee-high style—plus two combos that are, unfortunately, too dated to be cool in 2023.
+So, to Pinterest I headed to find all the knee-high boot outfits a gal could dream of that are also fresh, modern and 2023-level chic.
+Below, ten gorgeous ensembles that are easy and fashion forward, all featuring our favorite knee-high style—plus two combos that are, unfortunately, too dated to be cool in 2023.

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
 You can learn more about that process here.

-1. wear Riding Boots With: Jeans And An Oversize Blazer
+2. Wear Riding Boots with Jeans and an Oversize Blazer

 Lean into the preppy nature of this equestrian style by tucking in some high-waist skinny jeans and layering a structured blazer on top.
 Be sure to choose a jacket that hits at or below your hips, not above; a cropped cut will throw off your proportions in an unflattering way.

-2. wear Snakeskin Boots With: Denim On Denim
+3. Wear Snakeskin Boots with Denim on Denim

 There are certainly ways to make this exotic print work with other printed pieces, but we prefer letting it stand out against a backdrop of dark-wash denim.
 Pro tip: Try buttoning up a denim jacket to wear as a top in place of a chambray shirt, like Coterie member Babba Canales.

 $370; $259); Levi’s Original Trucker Jacket ( $98; $59) and 311 Skinny Jeans ($70); Schutz Analeah Boots ($258)